EShalom/tkspace/README.md

 ## Installation and Dependencies

-Install the TKfunctions package using the .whl file:
+Install the tkspace package using the .whl file:

 * Navigate to the dist directory
-* Run `pip install TKfunctions_pyess-0.0.1-py3-none-any.whl`
+* Run `pip install tkspace_pyess-0.0.1-py3-none-any.whl`
-* This will install the TKfunctions as a package within your current python environment
+* This will install the tkspace as a package within your current python environment

 Runs using Python3.x, other specifc library dependancies are as follows: